- 65 million people around the world have epilepsy.

 TREATMENT FOR EPILEPSY:

-The majority of epileptic seizures are controlled by medication, particularly anticonvulsant drugs.
+The majority of epileptic seizures are controlled by medication, particularly anti-epileptic drugs.
 The type of treatment prescribed will depend on several factors, including the frequency and severity of the seizures and the person’s age, overall health, and medical history.

 FIRST AID FOR SEIZURES:

-I. GENERALIZED TONIC-CLONIC SEIZURES (GRAND MAL):
+I. GENERALIZED TONIC-CLONIC SEIZURES (also known as GRAND MAL):

 1. If possible, notice when the seizure begins.
 Keep track of time.